SumoLogic/sumologic-otel-collector/docs/troubleshooting.md

 ### Windows

-On Windows the logs are available in event viewer, or they can be listed using PowerShell:
+On Windows the logs are available in the Event Viewer, or they can be listed using PowerShell:

 ```powershell
 Get-EventLog -LogName Application -Newest 100 -Source OtelcolSumo | Select-Object -Property ReplacementStrings